Ilford: Notable events

 John Logie Baird, who invented the television, moved to Ilford in the mid to late 1920s to work on his new invention.
 He worked in a workshop on the roof of the Plessey premises in Ley Street, which has long since been demolished to make way for new housing.

-In 1922, Ilford became notorious for being the site of the Thompson-Bywaters case, a cause celebre in the United Kingdom that later influenced the debate around capital punishment in the UK.
+In 1922, Ilford became notorious for being the site of the Thompson-Bywaters case, a cause célèbre in the United Kingdom that later influenced the debate around capital punishment in the UK.

 Ilford was also the birthplace of the actor Maggie Smith who left for Oxford at the age of four.

 During World War II an Ilford man lost his life when his Royal Air Force training aircraft crashed in the United States.
 Local residents living near the site, in the State of Oklahoma, erected a monument in 2000 honouring the lives of all four RAF fliers who perished.
 The event was attended by the Mayor of Redbridge and his mace-bearer, to much local acclaim.
 The residents, who include Choctaw Indians and the Choctaw Nation government, continue honouring the lives of all four on each anniversary of the crashes, which took place in February 1943.